openssl/openssl/doc/designs/ML-KEM.md

 ML-KEM makes extensive use of SHA3 primitives, SHA3-256, SHA3-512, SHAKE256 and SHAKE128.
-To improve ML-KEM execution performance the EVP handles for these are pre-fetched during ML-KEM key initialisation and stored in an MLKEM_CTX object.
+To improve ML-KEM execution performance the EVP handles for these are pre-fetched during ML-KEM key initialisation and stored in an ossl_ml_kem_ctx object.
 These are then used in key generation, encapsulation and decapsulation.
 The context is also duplicated (EVP_MD handles uprefed) when the ML-KEM key is duplicated.

-This MLKEM_CTX is then passed to all functions.
+This ossl_ml_kem_ctx is then passed to all functions.
-As already noted, it is presently allocated on a per-key basis in the providers' MLKEM key context, but if there's some way to do this just once during provider initialisation, or once per thread, ... performance might noticeably improve.
+As already noted, it is presently allocated on a per-key basis in the providers' ML-KEM key context, but if there's some way to do this just once during provider initialisation, or once per thread, ... performance might noticeably improve.

 ML-KEM keys